UffaModey/pictures2pagesV2/README.md

 ## 🚀 Features

-- ✅ User registration and authentication with AWS Cognito
+- ✅ User registration and authentication with PyJWT
-- 📸 Upload and manage images
+- 📸 Upload to S3 and manage images
 - ✍️ Generate poems or stories from images using OpenAI
 - 🔒 Set content visibility (public or private)
 - 🔍 Browse public content by other users